sharma-arjun/GAIL/README.md

-# PyTorch implementation of PPO
+# PyTorch implementation of GAE and GAIL with PPO

 This repository contains a Pytorch implementation of Generalized Advantage Estimation (GAE) and Generative Adversarial Imitation Learning (GAIL) with Proximal Policy Optimization (PPO)